 10 Dec 2020 addendum: Nikkei Inc. (a major newspaper company in Japan) has been organizing an annual Nikkei FT Communicable Diseases Conference since 2014 that gathers representatives of the private sector, academia and high-ranking government officials responsible for health, both within and outside Japan.
 Their 7th meeting was held 6 Nov 2020 and the summary of the meeting (.pdf) describes ongoing work to define a suitable subscription model in Japan.
 For more details, search for ‘incentive’ in the .pdf.
 This is exciting to see!

 22 Jan 2021 addendum: The Global Coalition on Aging held a workshop on 7 Oct 2020 on the risk of AMR to Japan’s super-aging society.
 The workshop concluded that AMR is a serious risk to Japan and encouraged Japan to take global leadership on this issue.
-A workshop summary will be posted when available.
+A workshop summary is available.

 Best wishes, –jr